apigee/edge-gcp/multinode-autoscale/jinja/tests/Readme.md

 - Please copy the generated key pair file apigee.key and apigee.key.pub in this directory.

 - Setup  test client and test target server.
 Edit setup/apigee-test.yaml with the required entries.
-In this case you can setup test targets with as many regions.
+In this case you can setup test targets with as many regions/zone as desired.
 There will be a GLB that will load balance between all test targets.
 In the public-key properties, paste the public key generated earlier.
 ```sh